Bgillgrist/Bgillgrist.github.io/cfb-predictor/README.md

-# College Football Game Predictor
+# South Carolina Football Game Predictor

-Originally created to predict the outcome of South Carolina Gamecocks football games, the project has recently expanded to apply to any FBS college football team.
-The example here is the original version meant to predict only South Carolina games as it is a fully complete project.
-I will update with the full college football game predictor when it is complete.
+This is the original project I created working for The Gamecock Insider during the 2024 college football season.
+The goal of this project is to predict the outcome of South Carolina football games using historical data.
+This project eventually expanded to predict the outcome of any college football game and that project is also listed in my portfolio.

 # Explanation and Usage: